Woman vanishes in Tulsa County while searching for missing son, Sheriff's Office says

 No one has been able to reach either man since Friday.
 Grimes requires medication to manage his diabetes.

-The pair was traveling in a 2001 maroon, four-door Ford Taurus with Oklahoma license plate ETW-614.
+The men were traveling in a maroon 2001 four-door Ford Taurus with Oklahoma license plate ETW-614.

 Anyone who sees Parton, Selby or Grimes should call 911, authorities said.